Hebden Parish Lands

 The Old Tip

-The Old Tip is just that - a small area of land on the north-east side of the main road bridge which was a nineteenth and early twentieth century rubbish tip, deemed at the time of the enclosure ward to be parish property.
+The Old Tip is just that - a small area of land on the north-east side of the main road bridge which was a nineteenth and early twentieth century rubbish tip, deemed at the time of the enclosure award to be parish property.
 It is about 1 rood 30 perches in area (0.18 hectares).
 It was once considered as a potential site for social housing, but the ground was found to be too unstable.
 It is currently leased by Longthornes of Hebden who use it for storage.

 High Bank Side